 The Credit Union will determine and communicate the appropriate documentation needed to confirm the potential successor in interest's identity and ownership interest in the property.

-Upon receipt of documentation, the Credit Union will promptly notify the successor in interest if they have confirmed them as a successor in interest or if additional documentation is required.
+Upon receipt of documentation, the Credit Union will promptly notify the successor in interest if it has confirmed them as a successor in interest or if additional documentation is required.

 When the Credit Union has confirmed a successor in interest, they will treat them as a borrower for purposes of the Mortgage Servicing rules, including providing disclosures and information required for:

-Escrow accounts, payments and account balances;
+Escrow accounts, payments, and account balances;

 Mortgage servicing transfers and mortgage transfers;